arpitakaushikdata/arpitakaushikdata.github.io/_posts/2016-3-22-Prudential-Insurance.md

 #### Building the model
 - For this analysis, Multinomial Regression model is used.
 Multinomial Regression Model, is used to build a regression model where the response variable has more than two category.
 It is a generalization of the Logistic regression model.
 - After exploring the data by identifying the best predictor variable and finding out the appropriate regression modeling technique.
 Next step is to build the model.
-- The ‘multinom()’ function is used to build a regression model in R
+- The ‘_multinom()_’ function is used to build a regression model in R

 #### Analyzing the model
 - Following is the part of output for the summary of model